codecommits/how2/README.md

+# How to.
-# How to do something is part of our every day task.
+h3 How to is part of our everyday life.

-All common problems resolved in this repository.
+In this repository I decided to put every single problem that I resolved start from now.